ShaneYu/react-island-prime-restaurant/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
+Runs the backend server in the development mode.

+_Essentially an alias that runs both the app and server in development mode._

+### `npm start:app`

+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm start:server`

+Runs the backend server in the development mode.<br />
+Open [http://localhost:3001](http://localhost:3001) to access the API in the browser.

+The server will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm test`